Premises Liability Lawyer

 While a property owner could still be held liable if they negligently failed to provide adequate security, the law requires that a successful claim proves that an “atmosphere of violence” existed on the property that would precipitate the property owner to provide that extra security.
 That “atmosphere” is defined as three or more violent incidents within the previous three years, occurring in the immediate vicinity of the property.”

 These new requirements make it very difficult for a victim of an assault to hold the property owner accountable, and therefore more crucial that they consult an attorney knowledgeable in Mississippi law to ensure the best chances of success.
+When you become a client with us we make this a personal situation and we fight for you.

 What Type of Damages Can I Receive After a Premises Liability?

-Sometimes, damages from these types of injuries can also include more intangible aspects such as “pain and suffering.”
+Sometimes, damages from these types of personal injuries can also include more intangible aspects such as “pain and suffering.”
 That could include anguish from the accident itself, such as trauma after being attacked by an unleashed dog or after being assaulted by a stranger in a poorly lit parking lot.
 It could also include mental health issues stemming from the recovery after an accident, such as depression caused by an extended period of time being incapacitated at home and unable to engage in normal life activities because of physical distress.

 In addition, it can be important to document the accident, either at the time it occurs or soon after the fact.
 Documentation can include: photographs of the accident scene showing the factors that contributed to it; video footage maintained by the property owner or nearby properties; statements and contact information from any witnesses who saw the injury occur; and physical evidence such as clothes or shoes you were wearing at the time of the accident.
-It can also be wise to file a police report soon after the accident occurred in order to create an official record that can be used later.
+It can also be wise to file and client sign a police report soon after the accident occurred in order to create an official record that can be used later.

 Related Practice Areas